builderscon/multimedia-tools/video-splitter/README.md

 Config File
 ===========

-The config file is in JSON format, and contains an array of objects.
+The config file is in JSON format, and contains an object.

+## Top Level Parameters

+### audio

+Default audio settings.

+### clips

+Specifies the clip specifications.

-## Parameters
+## Clip Parameters

 ### filename